Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 The final deployment page is always available in your [CIQS deployments](https://start.cortanaintelligence.com/Deployments).

-Selected Microsoft partner System Integrators and ISVs offer services to customize an installed solution to build specific pricing decision support applications on Azure for a clients' specific needs.
+Selected Microsoft partner System Integrators and ISVs offer services to customize an installed solution to build pricing decision support applications on Azure specific to a clients' specific needs.

 ### One-time workbook setup

 You will need the Excel application workbook for the Solution for interacting with the elasticity models.
-It has multiple sheets, one for each of the different steps in pricing analysis.
+It has multiple sheets, one for each web service in pricing analysis.
-Before the sheet can be used, it must be set up by connecting the appropriate web services to the workbook.
+Before a sheet can be used, it must be set up by connecting the appropriate web service to the workbook.
 Please connect these services by going to https://services.azureml.net and pasting the request-response URL into the AzureML plugin after clicking "Add".